Elemental Music & Dance Education

 • Continuation of given melodies

-• Finding a melody to a given text
+• Composing a short melody to a given text

 • Noting down one-part and easy two-part melodic dictations as well as rhythmic dictations

-• Forming all triads and seventh chords including inversions (especially subdominant-quintessential and dominant-seventh chord)
+• Forming all triads and seventh chords including inversions (especially dominant-seventh chords in root position and 3rd inversion)

-• Recognising and writing down simple figured basses as well as harmony functions and harmony steps in a musical context.
+• Recognising and notating simple figured basses as well as harmony functions and harmony steps in a musical context

 Requirements in the oral part of the examination (5-10 minutes):

-• Listening to and naming intervals and simple chord progressions
+• Recognising and naming intervals and simple chord progressions

 • Singing triads (in inversions) and dominant seventh chords (in root position only)

-• Listening to harmonic steps and dissonant secondary notes
+• Identification of harmonic steps and dissonant neighbour notes

-• Extended cadence in major and minor in two different keys (on piano or guitar)
+• Performing an extended cadence in major and minor in two different keys (on piano or guitar)

 You can find an exam example as well as further help for preparation HERE.